At a glance

-When your child’s room is clean, walk through it together and point out what makes it clean: “There are no toys on the floor because they’re put away.
+When your child’s room is tidy, walk through it together and point out what makes it neat: “There are no toys on the floor because they’re put away.
 The bed is made.
-Your clothes are hanging in the closet, not thrown on the floor.
+Your clothes are hanging in the closet, not lying on the floor.
 Nice job.”
 You can even take a picture of the room when it’s neat so your child can refer to it.

 Be clear about how much mess is OK.

 Sometimes your child’s room is just a little messy and you might let it slide.
 But it’s important to let your child know what you won’t accept.
 If you can’t stand it when Legos are all over the floor, be clear with your child: “The Legos need to be put away as soon as you’re done with them.
-You can put them in the special Legos bin.”
+You can put them in this bin.”

 Explain why it’s a problem.

-Some kids don’t see the point of cleaning up.
+Some kids don’t see the point of tidying up.
 For them, it helps to explain why neatness matters.
 You might say things like:

-- “If you don’t pick up the Legos, you’ll step on them and hurt your feet.”
+- “If you don’t pick up the Legos, you might step on them and hurt your feet.”